About Us

 This textbook is a practical guide for mastering "geometry" and "trigonometry".
 With 255 problems and detailed solutions, it strengthens "problem-solving" skills, helping students and enthusiasts apply theoretical concepts to real-world mathematical challenges effectively.

-Open Trigonometry: Basic to Advanced by Wikibooks
+Open Trigonometry: Basic to Advanced - Wikibooks (PDF)

 This is a free Wikibooks guide to "trigonometry", covering topics from basics to advanced concepts.
 With clear explanations, examples, and exercises, it enhances "problem-solving" skills and teaches "practical applications" in mathematics, physics, and engineering, making it ideal for students and self-learners.